 \subsubsection{Critical Discussion}

-Given the fact that the Transformers can be considered as an evolution of sequence prediction models, the observations made for that class of models (see Subsection \ref{sequenceprediction}) apply also for them.
-However, the inherent characteristics of their architecture allows for larger models and higher-quality outputs, which are also able to capture a variety of dependencies of text and across data sources.
+Given the fact that the Transformers can be considered as an evolution of sequence prediction models, the observations made for that class of models (see Section \ref{sequenceprediction}) apply also to them.
+However, the inherent characteristics of their architecture allow for larger models and higher-quality outputs, which are also able to capture a variety of dependencies of text across data sources.
 More in general, a broader conceptual space is induced.
 This means that domain-specific tasks might be addressed by means of solutions outside or at the boundary of the sub-space linked with that domain.
-Moreover, possibly also through a careful use of inputs (see Subsection \ref{inputbased}), their adoption might lead to transformational creativity.
-As far as Boden's criteria are concerned, there is no guarantee that outputs of Transformer architecture would be valuable, novel, or surprising, even though current state-of-the-art large language models (LLMs) achieve almost human-like performance in creative tests \cite{stevenson22,zhao24}.
+Moreover, possibly also through careful use of inputs (see Section \ref{inputbased}), their adoption might lead to transformational creativity.
+As far as Boden's criteria are concerned, there is no guarantee that the output of the Transformer architecture would be valuable, novel, or surprising, even though current state-of-the-art large language models (LLMs) achieve almost human-like performance in creative tests \cite{stevenson22,zhao24}.